LauraParente-27/CodigosSinonovacula/README.md

 # CodigosSinonovacula
-Códigos utilizadaos para a replicação do artigo Genetic diversity and population structure of razor clam Sinonovacula constricta in Ariake Bay, Japan
+Códigos utilizados para a replicação do artigo
+Genetic diversity and population structure of razor clam Sinonovacula constricta in Ariake Bay, Japan

 #SHELL